-From Seminar Paper to Publishable Article: A Graduate Student Workshop
+From Seminar Paper to Publishable Article: A Workshop for Graduate Students and Recent PhDs

 The Mark Twain Circle of America, in conjunction with the Center for Mark Twain Studies at Elmira College, is happy to announce their first Graduate Student Workshop.
 This in-person workshop will provide an intensive writing experience for students hoping to transform a seminar or conference paper into an article ready to submit for publication.
 Although all approaches are welcome—and interdisciplinary approaches are encouraged–the paper must give substantial attention to Twain.

 Ph.D. candidates are invited to apply for the 4-5 day workshop, which is scheduled to take place immediately following the August 4-7, 2022, Ninth International Conference on the State of Mark Twain Studies.
 Students will work with a mentor and with each other, with ample time for writing and with access to the Twain archives at Elmira College and at Quarry Farm.
 Successful applicants will be housed, free, in Elmira College dormitories and provided with breakfasts and lunches for the duration of the workshop, which will take place both on campus and at the Farm.
 They will also be provided with a $200 stipend and, depending on need, up to $300 moretowards travel expenses.*

 Applications are due by Tuesday, March 1, 2022.
 Applicants should provide a cover letter giving their name and institution, their program and their current progress within it (i.e., second year Ph.D., ABD, etc.), and their dissertation project where determined.
 Please also provide a 500-word abstract of the paper to be transformed in the workshop.